ecds/namedropper-oxygen/DEVELOPER-NOTES.rst

 1. Add any new libraries or dependencies to `<pom.xml>`_ so they can be automatically downloaded by other developers or continuous integration systems.
 2. Extend the base **SelectionAction** class:
  * Set a short name, a full name (for display in the NameDropper menu), and a keyboard shortcut key
  * Extend the **processSelection** method with the desired functionality to be triggered on user-selected text.
  * If the new selection action has user-configurable options, extend the **hasUserOptions** method and return True, and implement the **getOptionsAction** to return a javax.swing.Action for displaying and processing your options.

 3. Update the **ActionType** enum to include your new selection action.
 This should automatically include your new action and settings, if present, in the NameDropper menu and bind the keyboard shortcuts.

-4. Add a brief description of the new funtionality to the Oxygen plugin description in `<res/OxygenAddons.xml>`_ and more detailed instructions (if necessary) to the usage information in the project `README <README.rst>`_.
+4. Add a brief description of the new funtionality to the Oxygen plugin description in `OxygenAddons.xml <res/OxygenAddons.xml>`_ and more detailed instructions (if necessary) to the usage information in the project `README <README.rst>`_.